-In FY 2017, RHA changed its definition of self-sufficiency to two phases.
+&lt;sup>23 In FY 2017, RHA changed its definition of self-sufficiency to two phases.
 The first phase occurs as household members maintain consistent employment for 12 months or when a reduction in subsidy results in the household being responsible for more than 50% of the rent.
 The final phase of self-sufficiency occurs automatically once the household is no longer receiving assistance or when the household voluntarily ends participation.
-The outcome for this metric includes only those households who have met RHA's definition regarding the final phase of self-sufficiency.
+The outcome for this metric includes only households who met RHA's definition regarding the final phase of self-sufficiency.